-Aquatic Animals Health Standards Commission
+Aquatic Animal Health Standards Commission

-The Aquatic Animals Health Standards Commission (the Aquatic Animals Commission) is responsible for ensuring that the Aquatic Animal Health Code (the Aquatic Code) and Manual of Diagnostic Tests for Aquatic Animals (the Aquatic Manual) reflect current scientific information.
+The Aquatic Animal Health Standards Commission (the Aquatic Animals Commission) is responsible for ensuring that the Aquatic Animal Health Code (the Aquatic Code) and Manual of Diagnostic Tests for Aquatic Animals (the Aquatic Manual) reflect current scientific information.
 The Aquatic Code and Aquatic Manual provide standards for the improvement of aquatic animal health worldwide, including standards for safe international trade in aquatic animals (amphibians, crustaceans, molluscs and fish) and their products.

 The Aquatic Animals Commission, which comprises six elected members, who are internationally renowned experts in the prevention and control of pathogenic agents of aquatic animals, meets twice yearly to address its work programme.
 It works with internationally renowned specialists to draft texts for new articles of the Aquatic Code and Aquatic Manual and to revise existing articles in light of advances in science.
-The Aquatic Animals Commission also collaborates closely with the Terrestrial Animal Health Standards Commission on issues requiring a harmonised approach.
+The Commission also collaborates closely with the Terrestrial Animal Health Standards Commission on issues requiring a harmonised approach.

 The views of the Delegates of Member Countries are routinely sought through the circulation of draft and revised texts and, at each General Session, the Delegates discuss and formally adopt the draft texts as OIE standards.
 These texts are then incorporated into the next editions of the Aquatic Code and Aquatic Manual.